sbarex/QLMarkdown/README.md

 ### YAML header

 In the [Advanced options panel](#advanced-options), you can enable the extension to handle a `yaml` header at the beginning of a file.
-You can choose to enable the extensions to all `.md` files or only for `.rmd` files.
+You can choose to enable the extensions to all `.md` files or only for `.rmd` and `.qmd` files.

 The header is recognized only if the file start with `---`.
 The yaml block must be closed with `---` or with `...`.